|Nutritional Guidelines (per serving)|

 This recipe for cheese burek (burek sa sirom), a Balkan savory filo pie that can be filled with cheese, meat or vegetables, is made with Jack and cottage cheeses in a 13x9-inch pan like baklava.

-There are myriad versions among Serbs, Bulgarians, Bosnians, Macedonians, Greeks and Turks.
-The Jack and cottage cheeses in this recipe definitely make it an Americanized version, but delicious nonetheless!.Here is another cheese burek recipe made with feta cheese and cream cheese that is more traditional.
+There are myriad versions among Serbs, Bulgarians, Bosnians, Macedonians, Greeks, and Turks.
+The Jack and cottage cheeses in this recipe definitely make it an Americanized version, but delicious nonetheless!

 - 1 pound grated Monterey Jack cheese